 Costco could tap into new markets by using social media and social advertising for a fraction of the cost of traditional advertising.
 Currently, they have 0 tweets on their Twitter accounts and are lacking behind the competition on Facebook.

 Costco has shown it can successfully enter new markets, which are an opportunity to further expand.
 China especially represents a huge opportunity after the success of Costco’s first Shanghai store.

 Costco relies on its strong brand name more than other retailers and therefore has to retain a strong reputation.
 Product recalls can seriously damage Costco’s image of a store that provides quality items.
 Instances such as a rotisserie chicken salad recall in November 2015 due to the outbreak of E. Coli toxin where 19 people were infected make Costco less attractive to potential members.

 Costco gathers and hands over its customers’ and employees’ information to a third-party cloud service for safekeeping.
 In an era where people are more and more conscious of cybersecurity, any incident can create a major problem for the company.

 A lot of Costco’s competitors are ahead of them when it comes to e-commerce and digital services.
 While this might not be a problem yet it does represent a threat in the long run if Costco doesn’t evolve and starts losing younger potential members to their competitors.

-Costco’s unwavering commitment to do what they feel is the right thing for their members, their employees, their suppliers and their communities has created a Costco culture and a strong brand with a strong social image.
+Costco’s unwavering commitment to doing what they feel is the right thing for their members, their employees, their suppliers, and their communities have created a Costco culture and a strong brand with an impressive social image.
 That’s quite an achievement for a retail company that primarily employs a cost leadership strategy.

 Number of stores